Acquiring qualified traffic and potential customes for the holiday season

 1. Focus on your sales copy – design, headings, content, images

 What seems better, sells more.
 A good design will leave a positive impression of your brand in the customer’s mind.
-Precise headings, non-fluffy content, high-quality images, content that explains how the product solves the user problem are key ingredients to conversions.
+Precise headings, non-fluffy content, high-quality images, content that explains how the product solves the user problem are key ingredients to good conversions.

 2. Pick less popular festive days for offers too